-the end of the reporting period.
-In respect of the liability component of ICULS, the market rate of interest is determined by reference to similar liabilities that do not have a conversion Fair value, which is determined for disclosure purposes, is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at option.
+Fair value, which is determined for disclosure purposes, is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the end of the reporting period.
+In respect of the liability component of convertible notes, the market rate of interest is determined by reference to similar liabilities that do not have a conversion option.
 For other borrowings, the market rate of interest is determined by reference to similar borrowing arrangements.